 Tankless Options

 Unlike traditional storage water heaters, tankless options heat water instantaneously without needing a storage tank.
-This means that they not only deliver a constant supply of hot water but also don’t require waiting for a tank to fill up, making them ideal for small bathrooms or as boosters for appliances and solar water heating systems.
+This means that they not only deliver a constant hot water supply but also don’t require waiting for a tank to fill up, making them ideal for small bathrooms or as boosters for appliances and solar water heating systems.

 Other applications for demand water heaters include the following: